#

 });

-, bundlers must perform tree-shaking within individual files by removing unused parts.
+Tree-shaking is most effective when bundlers can exclude entire files from the final bundle.
+However, when the bundle option is set to true, bundlers must perform tree-shaking within individual files by removing unused parts.
 While most modern bundlers support this, it's generally better to follow the lowest common denominator approach by opting for a bundleless output, to produce the most predictable results and not bundling unnecessary code.

 For more details on the differences between bundled and bundleless output, refer to the documentation.